|Green Home Glossary: Your Guide to Eco-Home Terminology, Ideas and Definitions|

 Active Solar Heating: This technology collects solar heat energy using solar thermal cells.
 A solar thermal installation used for home heating purposes can reduce winter fuel costs by 40-80%, depending on climate, thus minimizing the consumption of non-renewable resources and limiting the creation of greenhouse-gas emissions.
 (See also Passive Solar Heating)

 Adobe: Not only is this building material extremely durable and natural, in hot climates, it is unsurpassed in energy efficiency.
 Adobe bricks are made by adding a mixture of clay, sand and water to a fibrous component such as sticks or straw.
-A home with adobe walls stays warm on frigid desert nights thanks to the thermal properties of the bricks, which are warmed by the sun each day.
+A home with adobe walls is ideally suited to climates with hot days and cool nights.
+The high thermal mass of the bricks averages out the day's high and low temperatures, moderating the temperature of the living space.
+For example, the space stays warm on frigid desert nights thanks to the bricks being warmed by the sun each day.
 Upon nightfall, that heat then naturally transfers to the interior space.